What is CPD?

 - Reading relevant journal articles or reviewing books

-- Training courses or formal development or study
+- Taking training courses or formal development or study

 - Peer review, mentoring or shadowing